minio/docs/source/replication/server-side-replication-resynchronize-remote.rst

 Resynchronization Requires Time
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Resynchronization is a background processes that continually checks objects in
-the source MinIO bucket and copies them to the remote as-needed.
-The time
-required for replication to complete may vary depending on the number and size
-of objects, the throughput to the remote MinIO deployment, and the load on the
-source MinIO deployment.
-Total time for completion is generally not predictable
-due to these variables.
+Resynchronization is a background processes that continually checks objects in the source MinIO bucket and copies them to the remote as-needed.
+The time required for replication to complete may vary depending on the number and size of objects, the throughput to the remote MinIO deployment, and the load on the source MinIO deployment.
+Total time for completion is generally not predictable due to these variables.

-MinIO recommends configuring load balancers or proxies to direct traffic only
-to the healthy cluster until synchronization completes.
-The following commands
-can provide insight into the resynchronization status:
+MinIO recommends configuring load balancers or proxies to direct traffic only to the healthy cluster until synchronization completes.
+The following commands can provide insight into the resynchronization status:

+- :mc-cmd:`mc replicate resync status` on the source to track the resynchronization progress.

-- :mc-cmd:`mc replicate status` on the source and remote to track total
+- :mc-cmd:`mc replicate status` on the source and remote to track normal replication data.
-  replicated data.

-- Run ``mc ls -r --versions ALIAS/BUCKET | wc -l`` against both source and
-  remote to validate the total number of objects and object versions on each.
+- Run ``mc ls -r --versions ALIAS/BUCKET | wc -l`` against both source and remote to validate the total number of objects and object versions on each.

 Resynchronize Objects after Data Loss
 -------------------------------------